Kitware/CMake/Help/guide/tutorial/Finding Dependencies.rst

 -------------

 First we must install the ``SimpleTest`` framework.
-Navigate to the ``Help/guide/Step10/SimpleTest`` directory and run the following commands
+Navigate to the ``Help/guide/Step10/SimpleTest`` directory and run the following commands.

 .. code-block:: console